MicrosoftDocs/visualstudio-docs/docs/vsto/walkthrough-creating-a-custom-tab-by-using-ribbon-xml.md

 ---
-title: Create custom tab with Ribbon XML to automate Word
+title: Create custom tabs with Ribbon XML to automate Word
 description: Create a custom tab to the Add-Ins tab and automate Microsoft Office Word by using Ribbon (XML) rather than the Ribbon Designer. ms.date: "02/02/2017" ms.topic: "conceptual"